 Democracy doesn't work when people don't know who is deciding what on whose behalf and what the costs and consequences of those decisions will be.

-147 of the 300 paying subscribers we need have signed up so far.
-Join them today to help us reach our goal.
+152 of the 300 paying subscribers we need to cover our running costs and keep publishing have signed up so far.

 Charges for waterways access are set to be imposed from the quay and canal basin to the coast under proposed Harbour Revision Order powers after six years of rising costs propelled by pursuit of Port Marine Safety Code compliance.
 They risk driving away craft of all sizes, from kayaks to yachts, while redevelopment threatens canalside land – but it’s not too late to change course.